samwelkinuthia/anita-s-kitchen-/README.md

 # Contributer

-The code was written by [Kinuthia Samwel](https://github.com/samwelkinuthia) under the guidance of [moringa school](http://moringaschool.com/).
+The code was written by [Kinuthia Samwel.](https://github.com/samwelkinuthia)

 # Purpose